DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

 * Log in  `noob` / `aaa` and be in terminal.
 * `ip r` - shows [at the end the IP](https://i.imgur.com/eGkYmKB.png) of the machine<br>
   lets say you got `192.168.1.8`<br>
-  nope I am not explaining IP addresses
+  Nope I am not explaining IP addresses.

 To [check status](https://i.imgur.com/frlyy6P.png) of ssh - `systemctl status sshd`

-### Install few additional packages

-Install some handy utilities, only **curl** is really needed.

-`sudo apt install curl fastfetch btop ncdu`

-* curl - utility to download stuff, useful in the next section
-* fastfetch - shows general info about the machine
-* btop - resource monitoring and task manager
-* ncdu - disk space use

-# Remote connect to the server
+### Remote connect to the server

 ![mobasterm_logo](https://i.imgur.com/aBL85Tr.png)